Handwritten ritual artifacts: emotional records, ritual pages, memory fragments — written by hand, one breath at a time.

 Connections to Other Projects

-- Part of the Living Lore Archive: All handwritten artifacts are tracked here with a unique fragment ID
+- Part of the Living Lore Archive: All handwritten artifacts have records here with a unique fragment ID

 - Symbolically linked to the Ritual Scrolls: Many artifacts are ritual in intent, even if not instructional